 For in-depth analysis of webcam eye-tracking accuracy check the following articles:

-Either your own participants or RealEye testers.
+Either your own or RealEye participants.
 You can invite your users or panel and share the study with them using a participation link.
 All they need to have is a laptop/PC with a webcam.

-We also have a network of panelists from all around the world - mainly from the UK and the US.
+We also have a network of panelists from all over the world - mainly from the UK and the US.
 Randomly picked users can be assigned to your task.
-They are called RealEye testers.
+They are called RealEye participants.
 We will not show them your stimuli before the test starts, so their interaction will be natural.